MBB Consulting: What’s Different About the Big 3 Firms

 • Tailored case structures and solutions: BCG is the “nerdy” MBB and that shows up as BCG tends to solve every client’s problem in a tailored way.
 When applying to BCG, your case structure must be tailored to the business problem at hand.

 • Show your cultural fit throughout your interview: BCG is all about its people and culture.
-When interviewing at BCG, being personable, being coachable, and having a go-getter mindset needs to be showcased.
+When interviewing at BCG, being personable, coachable, and having a go-getter mindset needs to be showcased.

 • Fit traits tested: In the behavioral interview, BCG focuses on leadership skills, resilience, influence, and impact.